Applying for the Masters

 - Supply certified proof of identity eg a copy of your passport, photo driving licence or EU National Identity Card.

 Email all documentation in support of your application, together with a scanned copy of your signed application form, directly to firstname.lastname@example.org.
-Contact the Postgraduate Support Officer on +44 (0)20 7444 7120 or email email@example.com if you have any questions.
+Contact the Postgraduate team on +44 (0)20 7444 7120 or email email@example.com if you have any questions.

 Copies of all original documents submitted in support of your application must be certified (ie signed, dated and, if appropriate, bearing a company stamp) by an individual of professional standing eg your employer, doctor, lawyer.